JoserraLP/SmartTLC/sumo-utils/README.md

   - **--topology-db-ip TOPOLOGY_DB_IP**: topology database ip address with port.
 Default to "172.20.0.9:7687"
   - **--topology-db-user TOPOLOGY_DB_USER**: topology database user.
 Default to "neo4j".
   - **--topology-db-password TOPOLOGY_DB_PASSWORD**: topology database user password.
 Default to "admin"
+- **Detectors parameters**:
+  - **--tl-detectors**: traffic lights that will have detectors related.
+Can be 'all' or the names of the traffic lights split by ','.
+By default, 'all'.

 ### Routes generator
 This execution process generates the route file based on turn definitions for a given network topology and time